iPhone 12: Apple finally set the date for its latest iPhone's debut

 Apple's announcements will also overlap with Amazon's rescheduled Prime Day shopping event, scheduled for Oct.
 13 and 14.
 Typically, that entirely made-up holiday taken place in July, but this year it was pushed back due to the coronavirus pandemic.

 Apple still held its annual September event, though, using it to announce new iPads, a new Apple Watch and its new Apple One subscription service.
-The service combines its $4.99-a-month Apple TV Plus, $9.99-a-month Apple Music, $9.99-a-month Apple News Plus and $4.99-a-month Apple Arcade gaming efforts.
+The service combines its $5-a-month Apple TV Plus, $10-a-month Apple Music, $10-a-month Apple News Plus and $5-a-month Apple Arcade gaming efforts.

 Aside from its new iPhones, Apple's event may be the first time the company shows off its newest computer, powered by chips the company calls Apple Silicon.